GoogleChrome/web-vitals/README.md

 Also, in some cases a metric callback may never be called:

 - FID and INP are not reported if the user never interacts with the page.
-- FCP, FID, and LCP are not reported if the page was loaded in the background.
+- CLS, FCP, FID, and LCP are not reported if the page was loaded in the background.

 In other cases, a metric callback may be called more than once: